mbaumer/us_hep_funding/docs/_states/AZ.md

 <a name="AZ-05"></a>
 [Back to top](#top)
 ## AZ-05 -- Rep. Andy Biggs (R)
+### Committees
+Andy Biggs is the #19 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $706,000.00 in SC HEP grants.